abilandz/NAT3054/Lecture_3/make.md

     src/bye.h
 )
 ```

+TBI 20251230 check and refurbish the paragraph, I just copied it here from previous section.
+Most notably, add explanation for **PUBLIC** + blend with the next paragraph.

+Finally, the command **target_sources()** specifies all source files to be used when building an executable, which was already defined in the configuration file with the **add_executable()** command.
+The _scope keyword_ **PRIVATE** in the body of the command **target_sources()** indicates that the specified source files belong only to the executable "hello" in this example (i.e. they are not shared or inherited).

 We have to introduce one new command, namely **add_library()**, instead of **add_executable()**.
 The content of all source files is: